samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 **1. Installation Instructions**
 1. Clone or download the Matlallb repository from GitHub (replace with the actual URL).
 2. Open MATLAB.
 3. Add the folder to your MATLAB path
-4  Install required dependencies by running
-5. Install_matlallb_dependencies
+4. Install_matlallb_dependencies
-6. Verify the installation by checking the version
+5. Verify the installation by checking the version
-7  Refer to the documentation and examples in the Matlallb directory to get started.
+6. Refer to the documentation and examples in the Matlallb directory to get started.